spiral/docs/docs/en/component/storage.md

      *  Storage Buckets
      * -------------------------------------------------------------------------
      *
-     * Here are a list of specific buckets (or storages) that use the above
+     * Here is a list of specific buckets (or storages) that use the
-     * server settings.
+     * server settings above.
 Each "server" section in this list must refer to a
      * valid server name in the list above.
      *
      * The list of settings in this case is also an example of use.
 You can